freeCodeCamp/freeCodeCamp/guide/english/react/higher-order-components/index.md

 Where:
   * `enhance` is the Higher-Order Component;
   * `WrappedComponent` is the component you want to enhance; and
-  * `EnhancedComponent` is the new component created.
+  * `EnhancedComponent` is the newly created component.

 This could be the body of the `enhance` HOC:
 ```jsx